 But if your dog’s breath could use just a little sprucing up, you can enlist the help of some additional natural remedies.
 The best part?
 You can probably find most of these ingredients right in your kitchen.

 First, it’s important to understand why your dog’s breath might be offensive.
 The most common cause of bad breath in dogs is periodontal disease, a condition suffered by over 80% of dogs over the age of three.

-Whenever a dog eats, food particles mix with bacteria in the mouth, and if teeth are not brushed soon after eating, the residue forms a film called plaque.
-Plaque in turn can harden into tartar if not brushed away and when tartar develops beneath the gum line it can lead to periodontitis.
+Whenever a dog eats, food particles mix with bacteria in the dog’s mouth, and if your pet’s teeth are not brushed soon after eating, the residue forms a film called plaque.
+Plaque buildup in turn can harden into tartar if not brushed away and when tartar buildup develops beneath the gum line it can lead to periodontal disease.